Taking the Kids: Jackson Hole, the Gateway to Grand Teton and Yellowstone

 Can art protect wildlife?
 Actually, it has, we learned at the unique National Museum of Wildlife Art in Jackson Hole, Wyoming.

-Thomas Moran’s paintings of mountains, canyons, and geysers helped convince Congress to establish Yellowstone as America’s first national park in 1872.
+Thomas Moran’s paintings of mountains, canyons, and geysers helped convince Congress to establish Yellowstone as the United States’ first national park in 1872.
 Jackson Hole is the southern gateway to Yellowstone and Grand Teton National Parks.
 John Jacob Audubon’s portraits of birds helped inspire the formation of the Audubon Society in 1896, which helped prevent the slaughter of millions of water birds whose feathers were in high demand to decorate hats.

 The museum can be a good place to start (or visit on a bad-weather day).
-Have lunch at Palate restaurant located at the museum and overlooking the more than 24,000-acre National Elk Refuge where, starting in October, deepening snow will push the elk down from high elevation summer ranges to seek food and shelter here.
+Have lunch at Palate restaurant located at the museum and overlooking the more than 24,000-acre National Elk Refuge where, starting in October, deepening snow will push the elk down from high-elevation summer ranges to seek food and shelter here.
 (Take a sleigh ride through the refuge in winter.)
-Palate focuses on locally sourced dishes (perhaps an elk meatloaf wrap or a bison gyro: There is a kids’ menu too.)
+Palate focuses on locally sourced dishes (perhaps an elk meatloaf wrap or a bison gyro: There is a kids’ menu, too.)

-The museum, the only one in the country dedicated solely to wildlife art, is particularly kid friendly with a .75-mile outdoor paved sculpture trail with larger-than-life sculptures of bison, elk, birds, and more, plus the brightly colored Prismatic Menagerie: Origami-Inspired sculptures by Hacer.
+The museum, the only one in the country dedicated solely to wildlife art, is particularly kid friendly with a .75-mile outdoor paved sculpture trail with larger-than-life sculptures of bison, elk, birds, and more, plus the brightly colored Prismatic Menagerie: origami-inspired sculptures by Hacer.

-Inside the Children’s Discovery Gallery at the museum the full circle expedition has kids’ artwork on display and encourages kids to dress up as animals and create their own art exploring natural textures, patterns (can you find patterns in the natural world?), and sculpture.
+Inside the Children’s Discovery Gallery at the museum, the full circle expedition has kids’ artwork on display and encourages kids to dress up as animals and create their own art exploring natural textures, patterns (can you find patterns in the natural world?), and sculpture.
 There are cards to engage visitors as they wander the galleries.
-(Where will you look for animals next, one asks?
+(Where will you look for animals next? one asks.
 If you could give this artwork a new title, what would you name it?)

 The National Museum of Wildlife Art Collection features more than 550 artists and more than 5,000 cataloged items of animal art from ancient times to the present and serves as a great introduction to the wildlife families could see in the national parks.

-We based our fall stay at Teton Village, splitting our time between Alpenhof, which opened in 1965, with its pitched roofs and balconies, reminiscent of Austrian and Swiss ski lodges and Gravity Haus, just a little more than a year old.
-The Alpenhof has plenty of charm but clearly needs some updating, but the proximity to the tram, restaurants, and shops will encourage guests to forgive any problems.
-We love the casual vibe at Gravity Haus (inquire about memberships)—the comfortable rooms, big outdoor heated pool, and that the hotel is dog friendly.
+We love the casual vibe at Gravity Haus (inquire about memberships), the comfortable rooms and big outdoor heated pool, and that the hotel is dog friendly.
 At the hotel restaurant, Wild Pine, we enjoyed trout, steak, and lamb ragu for dinner.
 Wild Pine is also open for breakfast and lunch.
-The hotel can also curate experiences, whether you want a guided-bike tour in Grand Teton National Park, a tour of Yellowstone’s Lower Loop, stargazing, a whitewater raft trip or more, as well as at the other Gravity Haus hotels in ski country.
+The hotel can also curate experiences, whether you want a guided bike tour in Grand Teton National Park, a tour of Yellowstone’s Lower Loop, stargazing, a whitewater raft trip, or more, as well as at the other Gravity Haus hotels in ski country.

 Four Seasons Resort and Residences Jackson Hole is also here and expert guides can organize a complete itinerary, no matter what the season.
 Stop in for elk chili at the Handle Bar.
-(Jackson Hole Mountain Resort in Teton Village opens Nov.
+(Jackson Hole Mountain Resort in Teton Village opens on Nov.
 29; Grand Targhee Resort, 54 miles away, on Nov.
-22 and Snow King Mountain, right in Jackson Hole, on Dec.
+22, and Snow King Mountain, right in Jackson Hole, on Dec.
 7.)

 We are just steps away from Mangy Moose Restaurant and Saloon, another Teton Village icon, popular since 1967 for its good eats (delicious bison burger), drinks (great margaritas!), and live music.
 Another good bet, with or without kids, is the Il Villaggio Osteria, whether you want pasta or pizza.
-The pizza was so good we opted to have it as takeout our last night.
-And while in town, just across the street from the Town Square with its famous elk arches, is the new and affordable Code Red Tacos where, they say, an LA-style Taqueria meets the West.
+The pizza was so good that we opted to have it as takeout our last night.
+And while in town, just across the street from the Town Square with its famous elk arches, is the new and affordable Code Red Tacos where, they say, an LA-style taqueria meets the West.
 (Think veggie, green chili chicken, or elk carne asada, among the choices.)

 As they should.
 This is their house, after all.